marcouderzo/CSDemoParser/Worklog.md

 ## Dataset Organization Structure

-The dataset is organized in two folders: *dem* and *log*.
+The dataset is organized in two folders:

+- *dem*
+- *log*

 They contain, respectively, the .dem original demos and the .txt parsed demo logs.

-There is also a JSON file named `MatchesDictionary.json`, which contains all the matches of each player.
+In the root folder, there is also a JSON file named `MatchesDictionary.json`, which contains all the matches of each player.

 ### Naming Convention